bobbingwide/oik-privacy-policy/README.md

 * 1. Sample generated page: from What is a cookie?

 ## Upgrade Notice
-# 1.4.6
+# 1.4.7
-Tested with PHP 8.1 and PHP 8.2
+Tested with WordPress 6.6.1 and PHP 8.3

 ## Changelog
-# 1.4.6
+# 1.4.7
-* Changed: Support PHP 8.1 and PHP 8.2 #8
+* Changed: Support WordPress 6.6.1 and PHP 8.3 #9
-* Tested: With WordPress 6.3.1 and WordPress Multisite
-* Tested: With WordPress 6.4-beta2 and WordPress Multisite
+* Tested: With WordPress 6.6.1 and WordPress Multisite
 * Tested: With PHPUnit 9.6
-* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHP 8.3

 ## Further reading
 If you want to read more about the oik plugins then please visit the [oik plugin](https://www.oik-plugins.com/oik)
 **"the oik plugin - for often included key-information"**